Before you apply, we recommend you take a close look at the transfer student application.

 - ACT or SAT test score

-If you have taken university courses at a non-American, international university, it is necessary that your university courses be evaluated by the World Educational Services (WES).
+If you have taken university courses at a non-American, international university, it is necessary that your university courses be evaluated by World Educational Services (WES).
 This ensures a fair and accurate evaluation of all international transcripts sent to Tulane.
-Please be advised that this evaluation can be used by any other university to which you have applied and, ultimately, to any graduate program you may pursue in the future.
-If WES has already evaluated your transcript, please have the results sent to Tulane University.
+Please note that this evaluation may be used by any other university to which you have applied and, ultimately, to any graduate program you may pursue in the future.

 |Entering Fall||Entering Spring|

 Regular: June 1

 |Commitment Deposit||July 1||January 3|

 If you are currently enrolled in Tulane's School of Continuing Studies and wish to become a full-time student, you should request an interdivisional transfer from SCS and contact the Newcomb-Tulane Undergraduate College office at 504.865.5720.

 Still have questions?
 Help is on the way!
 Simply email your additional questions to email@example.com or call 800.873.WAVE.

 Click here to read about Paul's transfer experience

 The Sugar Bowl, which began in Tulane Stadium, got its name from Tulane University.
 The Uptown campus was built on an old sugarcane plantation.